16 Awesome Hikes in The Coromandel

 13. Broken Hills

 The hills feature many tracks ranging from 30 minutes to 3 hours.
 Take an afternoon to explore the young forest, call it a “regenerating forest”, that is still scarred from its past gold mining history and kauri logging.
-You will find artifacts testament of that past along almost every track.
+You will find artefacts testament of that past along almost every track.

 Location: Morrisons Road, Pauanui